-The DaNa Facility currently has two competitive grant programmes.
+The DaNa Facility currently has three competitive grant programmes.

 Our Economic Empowerment Window (EEW), launched on 30 January 2017, targeted non-profit organisations and has provided

 grant funds to four innovative projects.
 Each of these projects are co-financed with money from both DFID and the organisation

 1. ‘Pulses, People, Planet and Profit’ (P4) project, run by the ICCO Cooperation, East West Seed and Network Activities Group which aims to increase the incomes of 10,000 smallholder farmers and will support the development of seed multiplication and distribution, introduction of Good Agricultural Practices and Climate Smart Agriculture, and collective marketing.

 2. Work by the Myanmar Institute for Integrated Development (MIID), in the Pa-O Self Administered Zone which aims to improve the livelihoods of 400 households, many of which are headed by women.
 It will introduce farmer field schools, agribusiness advisory services and create producer groups to help smallholder farmers to break out of their current isolation at the bottom of the value chain in a range of agricultural produce.

 3. The Myanmar Fruit, Flower and Vegetable Association (MFVP), which is undertaking a project which aims to use targeted interventions in value chains to increase and diversify incomes for fruit and vegetable farmers in upland areas of southern Chin and Shan states and directly reach at least 2,000 farmers.
 In alignment with Myanmar’s national export strategy, the project will create new economic opportunities for smallholder producers, including ‘inter-cropping’ and shifting away from unsustainable ‘slash and burn’ techniques.